Matt Smith: 2014–present: The Crown and House of the Dragon

 Smith portrayed Patrick Bateman in the musical adaptation of American Psycho at London's Almeida Theatre from 2013 to 2014.
 Smith was cast in Ryan Gosling's directorial debut Lost River, which was released in 2014.
 Smith had a supporting role as the embodiment of Skynet in Terminator Genisys (2015).
 He was set to have more screen time in the sixth and seventh films in the series, but these proposed films were cancelled in the wake of Terminator Genisys' commercial and critical failure.
 On 20 November 2014, it was announced that Smith would star in the action-thriller film Patient Zero.
 It was released in 2018, and received negative reviews.
+Speaking about the film, Smith said: "I call (it) 'Patient Career Low'.
+I've never seen it...
+You know at the time when you're making something you're like 'this is gonna be rubbish'? ...
+Yeah, that."

 In June 2015, Smith was cast as Prince Philip in the Netflix royal drama The Crown.
 He played the role for the series' first two seasons, garnering a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series in 2018.
 Smith reunited with his The Crown co-star Claire Foy in a production of the Duncan Macmillan play Lungs at The Old Vic beginning in October 2019.